 It now seems completely normal to have to pay 5 EUR for a regular mixer in Riga, so prices around 7 – 10 EUR for a cocktail don’t shock me entirely.
 That’s as long as it’s a well-made cocktail in suitable surroundings.
-Here is Life in Riga’s selection of best cocktail bars in Riga.
+Here’s Life in Riga’s tips on where to find the best cocktails in Riga.

 Right in the heart of the old town, a good one to end the night on a classy note.
 Dim lighting, wood panel walls and an overall historical vibe.
 Drinks are prepared with love by true professionals.

 With an address on one of the poshest streets in town, it’s no surprise that drinks at Bar XIII have the price to match but you get what you pay for.
 In homage to the Art Nouveau architecture that the area is known for, Bar XIII has an exquisite gilded interior with plenty of Art Nouveau touches.
 Word has it, it’s a copy of one of London’s finest cocktail establishments.

 Most intriguing cocktail on the menu: Hot Tarragon (gin, homemade tarragon syrup and herbal tea).
 Sounds like the perfect winter warmer!

 The Left Door Bar fits nicely into a part of town known for the beauty of its buildings and its excellent restaurants.
 This rather fancy establishment is well-suited to having a cheeky after-dinner drink.